List of Dexter characters: Logan

 Logan is a police officer in Iron Lake serving under Chief Angela Bishop.
 Logan was also close friends with Dexter, who he knew as 'Jim Lindsay', and took a mentorship role towards Harrison when he arrived in Iron Lake.
 After Dexter is arrested for the possibility of being the Bay Harbour Butcher as well as the murder of Matt Caldwell, Logan still hopes he is innocent.
 To escape from his cell, Dexter lures him over and slams his head against the bars, before putting him in a chokehold and demanding his keys.
-Realizing Angela was right about him, Logan drew his gun and attempted to shoot Dexter: Dexter dodged the shot though, and snapped Logan's neck.
-He then stole his keys and escaped the cell and station.
-Logan was Dexter's final victim, as well as the final violation of the Code of Harry.
-Despite the blatant violation of the Code that was Logan's murder, Dexter showed absolutely no remorse or guilt, instead focused solely on escaping with Harrison.
+Realizing Angela was right about him, Logan draws his gun and attempts to shoot Dexter: Dexter avoids the shot though, and snaps Logan's neck.
+He then steals his keys and escapes the cell and station.

 In Dexter: Resurrection, as Dexter recovers in the hospital from his shooting, he's visited by Teddy Reed who is now the Acting Sheriff of Iron Lake.
 To Dexter's surprise, Teddy reveals that he was ultimately cleared of the murders of both Matt Caldwell and Logan.
 Matt's murder was attributed to his father, serial killer Kurt Caldwell, while Logan's death was ruled to be self-defense after Angela found the bullet hole in his cell.